tokuda-lab/tokuda-lab.github.io/_projects/data-driven-mpc-needle-insertion.md

 weight: 3
 ---

-A data-driven appraoch to improving the precision of needle placement.
+A data-driven approach to improving the precision of needle placement.

 In this project, we investigated a data-driven model predictive control (MPC) for robot-assisted precision needle placement.